asifbacchus/MailcowBackup/README.md

 This tells NGINX that if it finds the file *'503.html'* at the path *'/usr/share/nginx/html'* (webroot on reverse proxy) then return an error code
-503. Next, rewrite any url to *'domain.tld/503.html'* and thus, display the custom 503 error page.
+503. Upon encountering a 503 error, rewrite any url to *'domain.tld/503.html'* and thus, display the custom 503 error page.
 On the other hand, if it can't find 503.html at the path specified (i.e. the script has deleted it because the backup is completed), then go about business as usual.

 #### Apache